fwerkor/capos/README.md

 Web panel is on `2000/tcp` (http) and `2020/tcp` (https).

-Telnet is running on `23/tcp` before root password is set, while SSH will run on `22/tcp` after root password is set.
+Telnet is running on `23/tcp` before root password is set, and SSH runs on `22/tcp`.

 Unlike OpenWRT, CapOS defaults to setting the network interface protocol to `DHCP` and `DHCPv6`.